Lukasz401/magick-mock/README.md

  - proxy only - will ignore defined routes and pass through all traffic to chosen destination service

-Run in proxy+mocks run:
+Run in proxy+mocks:

  	grunt mock

-Run in proxy only run:
+Run in proxy only:

  	grunt proxy